Have you ever wondered if you need a ‘health check-up’ even though you’re feeling healthy?

 As the saying goes – prevention is better than cure.

 Dr Leong: For anyone aged under 60, I’d recommend a health check every two to five years.
 For patients 60 years and older, more regular checks may be required based on their individual health level.
-I run a weekly health check clinic here at our Clayfield clinic as it’s one of my special areas of interest, but any SmartClinics Doctor can also provide a check up.
+I run a weekly health check clinic here at our Clayfield clinic as it’s one of my special areas of interest, but any doctor at SmartClinics can also provide a check-up.

-Dr Leong: For adults, I screen for osteoporosis in females over 45 years old and men aged over 50 aside from cardiovascular and diabetes check.
-We also discuss smoking, nutrition, alcohol, and their physical activity.
+Dr Leong: For adults, I screen for osteoporosis in females over 45 years old and men aged over 50, aside from cardiovascular and diabetes checks.
+We also discuss smoking, nutrition, alcohol, and physical activity.

-It also provides an opportunity for us to discuss the role of screening blood tests, which patients commonly enquire about, but may not be necessary.
+It also allows us to discuss the role of screening blood tests, which patients commonly enquire about, but may not be necessary.

 I track the BMI (body mass index) weight chart regularly for patients regardless of age.
 For instance, this check is particularly important for children in their first 4 years of life, as weight >85th percentile for their age increases their risk of obesity as an adult.